PretorDH/Dragon/README.md

         </p>
         <p>
             Primary scrollbars change:
-            Scrollbar will be located on the border of the visible part of the block.
+            Scrollbar will be located near the visible border of the block.
             Even if the bottom block is beyond the boundaries of the parent.
         </p>
     </li>